 - Acceptance of gifts under Hindu law

 A gift under Hindu law must be accepted in order to be considered legal.
 However, it is important to note that the Transfer of Property Act does not provide a specific method of acceptance.
 The circumstances surrounding the purchase may be important in settling the issue.
 There are a number of ways to demonstrate gift acceptance.

 The paper may be delivered to the donee, which, depending on the circumstances, may also constitute a legitimate acceptance.
 There is also a presumption of acceptance due to the fact that the donee has been handed possession.

 The blog discusses the essentials of gifts under Hindu law.
 It is important to get the gift deed registered to make it enforceable in the Court of Law.
-Taking legal consultation to get the gift registered not only saves your time but also helps you to quickly complete your work.
+Taking legal consultation to get the gift registered not only saves you time but also helps you to complete your work quickly.